-The Gullah African-American community of Seven Mile is an approximate 973-acre community located to the north and south of US 17 at the southern extent of the study area.
+The Seven Mile community, settled by freed African Americans following the Civil War, is a fairly small community located to the north and south of US 17 in the southern end of the study area.
 Several small roads to the south of US 17 provide access to largely family-held tracts containing single-family homes.
-Many of the homes and commercial properties fronting US 17 have associated sweetgrass basket stands; a total of 36 are currently extant in the community.
 The Kingdom Hall of Jehovah's Witnesses church is located within the community, along Dingle Road.
-The Greater Goodwill AME Church and associated cemetery and the Lighthouse Church Worship Center are both are two other churches located within the community, to the north of US 17 and west and east of SC 41, respectively.
-Commercial properties are located at the intersection of US 17 and SC 41 and on either side of US 17, through the central portion of the community.
+The Greater Goodwill AME Church and associated cemetery are also located within the community, to the north of US 17.
+A commercially developed area with a mixture of businesses is located within the community, around the intersection of US 17 and SC 41.